GoROSEN/rosen-pyusd/README.md

 - PYUSD

-- Gasless Seamless
+- Gasless Seamless Borderless

 ## 🏆 Why ROSEN?

 ROSEN is the first social trading platform powered by Google Cloud and PayPal PYUSD

-🔥 The Problem We Solve
+### 🔥The Problem We Solve
 Today, 95% of people globally face three brutal barriers when working across borders:

 - Language Walls:
- A Spanish freelancer loses jobs because clients only speak English
+  - A Spanish freelancer loses jobs because clients only speak English
 - Payment Friction:
- A Nigerian designer pays $25 to receive $50 payments
+  - A Nigerian designer pays $25 to receive $50 payments
 - Opportunity Exclusion:
- A Venezuelan tutor can't accept international micropayments under $5
+  - A Venezuelan tutor can't accept international micropayments under $5

-ROSEN changes this with:
+### ROSEN changes this with:

 ✅ AI-powered real-time translation